moule3053/kube-deploy-lora/kubeadm-ansible/README.md

 Before continuing, edit `group_vars/all.yml` to your specified configuration.

-For example, I choose to run `flannel` instead of calico, and thus:
+For example, we choose to run `flannel` instead of calico, and thus:

 ```yaml
 # Network implementation('flannel', 'calico')